staqapp/contextio-ruby/README.md

 #### Messages with Body Data

-By default, context.io's API does not return message queries with body data.
+By default, Context.io's API does not return message queries with body data.

-You can include the body attribute in each individual message returned and access it by doing this...
+You can include the body attribute in each individual message returned.

 ```ruby
 account.messages.where(include_body: 1, limit: 1).each do |message|